 Possible Causes of TMJ:

-- Bruxism: A stereotyped movement disorder which occurs during sleep can overload the TMJ as a repetitive strain type injury and also exacerbate muscle pain.
+- Bruxism: A stereotyped movement disorder that occurs during sleep can overload the TMJ as a repetitive strain type injury and also exacerbate muscle pain.

 - Joint laxity: Elongated ligaments allow the disc to easily slip out of position.